Steam Trap

 Body Material

-Threaded (NPT / BSP) / Flanged / Butt-weld / Socket-weld
+Screwed (NPT / BSP) / Socket Weld / Flanged

 Working Temperature